DavidDock/cheers-to-beers/TESTING.md

 * Infinite scroll of comments.

 #### Results
+All comments can be seen in the comments modal when pressed, the comments keep loading when scrolling down until there are none left.

 ### Delete comment

 #### Acceptance Criteria
 * Can delete own comment.
 * Correct number of comments is displayed.

 #### Results
+A user can successfully delete their own comment clicking on the dropdown in the comments modal and pressing the bin icon.
+The number of comments under the comments icon in the post then successfully decreases.

 ### Edit comment